 Global Food History Prize for an Emerging Food Historian

-The editors of Global Food History are pleased to announce the journal’s inaugural Prize for an Emerging Food Historian.
+The editors of Global Food History are pleased to announce that in 2023 the journal will once again offer a Prize for an Emerging Food Historian.
 Award winners will receive $100, the opportunity to have their contribution peer-reviewed and—pending successful reviews and revisions—published in the journal with an acknowledgment of the prize win.
 Articles should be 8,000 to 10,000 words (including notes), and should be based on primary source research.
 Articles should deal with at least one of the following historical concepts: time (change or continuity), causation and causality, context (historical and historiographical), or complexity.
 A full description of the journal’s aims and scope is available here.